jaydom28/chat-report/README.md

 `python main.py [FILES CONTAINING FACEBOOK MESSAGE JSON FILES]`

 ## To-do
-- [ ] Read in messages
+- [x] Read in messages
-    - [ ] Read in a JSON file of facebook messages
+    - [x] Read in a JSON file of facebook messages
     - [ ] Figure out other ways to get message data
-- [ ] Analyze each person's messages
+- [x] Analyze each person's messages
-    - [ ] Filter out odd characters
+    - [x] Filter out odd characters
+        - [ ] Find a way to fix the punctuation codes
-    - [ ] Create a dict of each person's word count (if they are real words)
+    - [x] Create a dict of each person's word count (if they are real words)
 - [ ] Create visual figures in the following order
     - [ ] Pie Chart of each person's message contribution to conversation (relative to total messages typed in chat)
     - [ ] Pie Chart of each person's word contribution to conversation (relative to total words typed in chat)
     - [ ] Pie Chart of each person's character contribution to conversation (relative to total words typed in chat)
-    - [ ] Create figures for each specific word category
+    - [ ] Create figures for each specific word category (MAKE SURE THAT REACTIONS IS A CATEGORY)
         - [ ] Create figures for each individual person
             - [ ] Pie chart showing distribution of each of their words in the category
             - [ ] Show montage of messages that the person typed using the words in the category